Leading direction of the brand and app design of an early stage fitness startup.

-For a couple of months, I consulted with the team to lead everything visual-- branding, web and mobile design, UI design, and whatever else was needed.
+For a couple of months, I collaborated with the team to lead everything visual-- branding, web and mobile design, UI design, and whatever else was needed.

-I worked with the CTO (John Wu, only developer at the time) to build the landing marketing page for launch signup, collaborated with a UX designer (Julia Choy) to finalize the experience and interface for beta, and teamed up with the CEO (Dalton Han) and marketing members to build creative for marketing materials and business development.
+I worked with the CTO (John Wu, only developer at the time) to build the landing marketing page for launch signup, collaborated with a UX designer (Julia Choy) to finalize the experience and interface for beta, and teamed up with the CEO (Dalton Han) and freelance marketers to build creative for marketing materials and business development.

 Once we defined some branding essentials, we were able to design and develop a web and site site targeting sign-ups for the beta launch.
 A simple, direct approach was taken to explain a new product and its unique business model.